DOI-USGS/snow-to-flow/README.md

 ## Project Setup

-First, clone the project to your local system and `cd` to the cloned directory To run the data processing pipeline:
+First, clone the project to your local system and `cd` to the cloned directory.

+To run the data processing pipeline:
 - Within the `data_processing_pipeline` subdirectory, open the `data_processing_pipeline.Rproj` in R
 - Install the `targets` package for R `install.packages('targets')` and load it `library(targets)`